boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    capabilities, the NF vendor reference designs, as well as service provider or even legal requirements.

 Specifically, the actual mapping is a design choice of service operators that may be a function of, e.g., the number of instantiated slices, requested services, or local engineering capabilities and guidelines.
-However, operators should carefully consider means to ease slice migration strategies (e.g., move from 1-to-1 mapping to N-to-1).
+However, operators should carefully consider means to ease slice migration strategies.
+For example, a provider may initially adopt a 1-to-1 mapping if it has to instantiate few network slices and accommodate the need of few customers.
+That provider may decide to move to a N-to-1 mapping for aggregation/scalability purposes if sustained increased slice demand is observed.
+Putting in place adequate automation means to realize network slices (including the adjustment of slice services to network slices mapping) would ease slice migration operations.

 ##  First 5G Slice versus Subsequent Slices